 Monitoring large number of plants on 24/7 basis in greenhouse or open field

-Multi sensing plants in real-time on maximum and effective efficiency of Photosystem II, light intensity, ETR and plant area
+Multi sensing plants in real-time on maximum and effective efficiency of Photosystem II, light intensity, radiation, ETR , Height information and plant area

-CropObserver is an autonomous multisensor that measures parameters that correlate with the maximum efficiency (Fv/Fm), effective efficiency (Fq’/Fm’) of Photosystem II, light intensity and plant area of a large number of plants.
+CropObserver is an autonomous multisensor that measures parameters that correlate with the maximum efficiency (Fv/Fm), effective efficiency (Fq’ /Fm’) of Photosystem II.

-A laser beam is pointed at the plants via a mirror system that is controlled by the built-in computer above the crop.
-It continuously changes the position of the spot within the crop each 2 seconds yielding thousands of spot measurements within one cycle.
-It is programmed to measure at each laser spot the efficiency of Photosystem II and light intensity.
-From these two measurements, the relative ETR (Electron Transport Rate) is calculated.
+A laser beam is pointed at the plants via a mirror system that is controlled by the built in computer.
+It continuously changes the position of the spot within the crop each 5 seconds yielding hundreds of spot measurements within one cycle.
+It is programmed to measure at each laser spot the efficiency of Photosystem II,light intensity, and radiation.
+From PAR light and Fq’/Fm’, the relative ETR (Electron Transport Rate) is calculated.
+ETR correlates with the uptake of CO2.
 From the number of measured positions containing chlorophyll the plant area is calculated.
-The light intensity on all the measured spots of the crop is measured every 2 seconds.
-This yields in real-time a full overview of the light intensity and light sum on the crop per spot.
-The CropObserver is fully programmable and can be monitored and controlled remotely by a computer or tablet using Wi-Fi or smartphone using 3G/4G.
+On top of the CropObserver are 2 Licor sensors built in, a PAR sensor and a radiation sensor.
+The CropObserver can be integrated in the well known system LetsGrow.
+Within this system all the data from the CropObserver can be monitored and compared with other climate data.

 Optimizing growth condition on photosynthesis information